xbeat/Machine-Learning/README.md

 The Limitations of Normal Distribution

 The normal distribution, while widely used, is not always the best model for real-world phenomena.
 Many natural processes are asymmetric or involve multiplicative effects, which the normal distribution fails to capture accurately.

+## Decoding the Decoder Understanding its Role in Machine Learning Models

+What is a Decoder in Machine Learning Models?

+The Decoder is a crucial component in many machine learning models, particularly in sequence-to-sequence architectures like transformers.
+It takes encoded inputs and previously generated tokens to produce context-aware outputs.
+In essence, the Decoder transforms the abstract representations created by the Encoder into meaningful, human-readable sequences.

 ## Exploring General Topology with Python